Picovoice/cheetah/binding/android/README.md

 }
 ```

-When done resources have to be released explicitly:
+When done, resources have to be released explicitly:

 ```java
 cheetah.delete();